DerMattinger/MinecraftEarthMap/README.md

 Be sure to place all images, layers and terrain in the right folders.
 But first change the "path" variable to match your folder with the script / files.

-## Manuell operations after running the script

-- change terrain of desert, desert_lakes, desert_hills to red_sand on Australia
-- Remove the Border and Cities Layers (if you want)

 ## Sources
 Heightmap: https://visibleearth.nasa.gov/view.php?id=73934
 Bathymetry: https://visibleearth.nasa.gov/view.php?id=73963